divyajyotiuk/blogposts/cl31ftf4901j90gnv8a6s6bqs.md

-## Redirect other domain requests to your Nextjs App
+## Prevent Website Spoofing in Next.js App

 This is a mechanism to secure your web application from running on a different host.
 Running your application on a different host may lead to security issues like leaking of user information, requesting servers other than your server, and a lot more which is not in the scope of this article.
 Concisely speaking, this is to prevent website spoofing.